Excavator (microarchitecture): CPU Desktop lines

-There are no CPUs Steamroller (3rd gen Bulldozer) or Excavator (4th gen Bulldozer) architectures on high-end desktop platforms.
+There are no CPUs built on Steamroller (3rd gen Bulldozer) or Excavator (4th gen Bulldozer) architectures on high-end desktop platforms.

-Excavator CPU for Desktop announced on 2nd Feb 2016, named Athlon X4 845.
+Excavator CPU for Desktop announced on February 2, 2016, named Athlon X4 845.
 In 2017, three more desktop CPUs (Athlon X4 9x0) were launched.
 They come in Socket AM4, with a TDP of 65W.
 In fact, they are APUs with their graphics cores disabled.

 Server lines

 The AMD Opteron roadmaps for 2015 show the Excavator-based Toronto APU and Toronto CPU intended for 1 Processor (1P) cluster applications: